Taken for a Ride

 I'm no conspiracy theorist.
-My paranoia quotient is low -- too low, which makes me an easy sell for shoddy goods.
+My paranoia quotient is low -- too low, which makes me an easy sell for shams, shoddy goods, and women of low morals.
 But this conspiracy is logical.
 I mean, it involves not just a single industry, say the automobile industry, but an entire umbrella organization of all the industries that profit from the building of highways and the sale of cars: the auto industry, of course, but also cement, rubber, petroleum, and construction.

 The lobby is a powerful one, though we hear little about because it's disguised under a dozen different fronts.
 And it works.
 We can see it working.
 Money talks, and it talks through the House of Representatives.